PC-Vic/NetShare-API/README.md

 # NetShare-API
 is a robust and flexible API designed to power your social network web application.
-It provides the core functionality for users to connect, share their thoughts, and engage with their friends and network.
+It provides the core functionality for users to connect, share their thoughts, and engage with their friends and network.With features for user management, thought-sharing, reactions, and friend lists, NetShare API simplifies the development of your social networking platform.
+Built on Express.js and MongoDB with Mongoose, it's ready to handle large amounts of unstructured data, making it the ideal choice for your social network project.